 For a detailed description of the evidence codes, please refer to the publication of ClinGen/CGC/VICC guidelines.

-SVOC utilizes the representative transcript from MANE v1.4 (Matched Annotation from NCBI and EMBL-EBI), specifically the MANE Select transcript.
+SVOC utilizes the canonical transcript from MANE v1.4 (Matched Annotation from NCBI and EMBL-EBI), specifically the MANE Select transcript.
 However, for certain genes, the MANE Select transcript alone may not be sufficient to report all known variants.
 This is particularly relevant in genes with mutually exclusive exons, where both exons harbor clinically significant variants.
 To ensure comprehensive representation, a MANE Plus Clinical transcript is added alongside the MANE Select transcript.
 For further details, refer to the following resources:

 MANE v1.4 with MANE Select for Non-Coding GenesClassification Details page displays the fulfillment status of the 17 criteria for a specific variant, along with reviewable text evidence for each met criterion.
 It supports users in interactively refining results using their own internal databases.